 Graft the Words, Whip My Tongue

 Stockholm-based Johanna Gustafsson Fürst is the third artist to exhibit at the new exhibition space and the first to present sculptures and installations in all of Accelerator’s exhibition spaces.
 Gustafsson Fürst’s art touches on the connections between social systems and individuals.
 In the development of Graft the Words, Whip My Tongue, she has been concerned with how power is exerted through language and the relationship between language and body.

 About the exhibition

 Johanna Gustafsson Fürst’s practice is characterised by dialogue: with materials, spaces, other professional groups, poetry, colleagues and places.
 The attempt to understand complex contemporary events and social relationships is embodied in her sculptures.
 Her work is rooted in site-specificity and self-organisation, often in long processes in public space.
 The various, constantly ongoing dialogues in Gustafsson Fürst’s work create a fluid process that takes great consideration to events at the exhibition site.
-With the ambition of providing space for a long-term dialogue and for the artist’s fluid process, Accelerator chose to invite Gustafsson Fürst to participate in a dynamic exhibition format that allows change.
-Gustafsson Fürst visited Accelerator early in its construction process and the works were created in tandem with the development of Accelerator’s galleries.
+With the ambition of providing space for a long-term dialogue and for the artist’s fluid process, Accelerator chose to invite Gustafsson Fürst to participate in a dynamic exhibition format that could develop over time.
 The exhibition Graft the Words, Whip My Tongue is structured as a two-part drama in which several works will take on a different form and new works will be added in part two.
 Part one of Graft the Words, Whip My Tongue was primarily characterised by the normative oppression exerted by monolingualism, the relationship between language and body, and how multilingualism enriches.
 The second part will be focused on collective participation and the management of language via libraries and archives.
 The two parts may be regarded as two perspectives on or conditions of the same topic and they may be experienced separately.

 Language violence and subject formation